idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 - When people are upset/demoralized/angry, often ICs know before managers as people don't tell managers.
 Sharing this with a manager is great so they can take action.
 - Give feedback, especially hard feedback.

-**Maximize your impact, and the teams impact**
+**Maximize your impact, and the team's impact**

-The evaluation criteria for a manager is the success of the team, maximize your impact (and that of the team), and that's the best way to help your manager.
+The evaluation criteria for a manager are the success of the team, maximize your impact (and that of the team), and that's the best way to help your manager.

-### Why do managers always say coding is part of their job but we all know it isn’t
+### Why do managers always say coding is part of their job but we all know it isn't

 I don't think managers should code with a minor exception ([More details](#l-code)).
 A related question might be:

-Why do we assess managers ability to code - no clue, but a few enlightened companies do not.
+Why do we assess manager's ability to code - no clue, but a few enlightened companies do not.

 ## Product Development and Product Management